A Living Archive for Sovereign Sensemaking & Stewardship

 Many people spend years pursuing the life they were told would bring fulfillment — education, achievement, stability, success — only to discover that deeper questions remain unanswered.

-This archive began when those questions refused to stay quiet.
+This body of work began when those questions refused to stay quiet.

 A life spent asking difficult questions.